agentlang-ai/agentlang-cli/readme.md

 **Description:**

-The `init` command creates a new AgentLang application with:
+The `init` command creates a new Agentlang application with:

 - `package.json` with your app name and version 0.0.1
 - `config.al` for application configuration (empty object by default)